evolvedmicrobe/FreqSeq/README.md

 The source code is divided in to several folders.

 * FreqSeqWPF - the WPF client on windows
-* ParseFastQ - The library file containing the methods used by the GUI and command line programs.
+* FreqSeq- The library file containing the methods used by the GUI and command line programs.
-* afseqc - The command line program.
+* freqout - The command line program.

 Two solution files are available, one for Xamarin studio, the other for Visual Studio.